a-abivardi/neural-threat-behavior-AAC-fMRI/README.md

 This dataset includes group-level results from multifold parametric analyses of a high-resolution fMRI approach-avoidance conflict anxiety task (n = 19).
-SPM Results are divided in primary analyses using a 8 mm FWHM smoothing kernel, and secondary (localization) anaylses using a 4 mm FWHM kernel.
+SPM Results are divided in primary analyses using a 8 mm FWHM smoothing kernel, and secondary (localization) analyses using a 4 mm FWHM kernel.

 Parametric modulators of BOLD activation were set up with serial orthogonalization in the following order:<br/>
 P1: TP, TM, TP x TM<br/>